Photos by Mouna Photography

 Most are Muslim but some Hindus and Christians are regulars.
 Women of all faiths and no faith are welcomed, organizers say.

 Islamic Society of Milwaukee—West in Brookfield sponsors the Women’s Badminton Club, the first Muslim sports club for women in the state.
-It meets every Wednesday morning from about 10 a.m. to noon in a Muslim-owned facility at 13799 Hope St., Brookfield.
+It meets every Wednesday morning from about 10 a.m. to noon in a facility at 13799 Hope St., Brookfield, owned by the non-profit Insight Life Learning Institute.

 (During Ramadan, when many participants fast from sunrise to sunset, the sessions are scheduled later—afternoon or early evening.)

 There is no fee.
 ISM-West pays to rent the space and provides equipment (though most players bring their own rackets, there are rackets available for newcomers).
-The three founders run the club as volunteers.
+The founder and two of her friends run the club as volunteers.

 “All you have to do is show up,” said Asma Ali of Brookfield, a nutritionist who initiated the club’s formation.

-(Left to right) Club founders Asma Ali, Ghazala Sajjad, Alia Sohail
+(Left to right) Club founder/organizer Asma Ali, and lead volunteers Ghazala Sajjad and Alia Sohail

 Exceptional benefits

-Wisconsin Muslim Journal met at Panera in Brookfield recently with the three women who voluntarily manage the badminton club to ask what motivated them to start the club in 2022 and about the club’s history.
+Wisconsin Muslim Journal recently met at Panera in Brookfield with the three women who voluntarily manage the badminton club to ask what motivated them to start the club in 2022 and about its history and benefits.

 Ali grew up in Pakistan playing badminton.
 “I played in school all the way through high school and got good at it.